mhluska/vue-initializers/README.md

 ```

 ## Usage

-An initializer is a JavaScript file placed under `/src/initializers` in your
-application.
-You can use initializers to hold configuration settings that run as
-your application boots.

 Initializers should export a function which accepts `Vue` as a parameter.
 A
 common use case for initializers is to hold initialization code for other